 California King Tides are coming to Santa Cruz in 2020!
 January 10 – 12 and February 8 – 9, the impressive tides will hit the shores of Santa Cruz County!
 These naturally occurring and predictable events are when the highest tides occur.
 But that’s not all, during King Tides we also experience some of the lowest, most dramatic negative tides.
 These extreme low tides pose prime conditions for tide pooling, miles of beach walking, and extended beach exploration.

-And an added natural beauty and bonus to these upcoming King Tides – the full moon (or nearly full moon) that will light your beach path and adventures!
+An added natural beauty and bonus to these upcoming King Tides – the full moon (or nearly full moon) that will light your beach path and adventures!
 As the date approaches use a tide chart to see when the lowest and highest tides occur.
-And although the most dramatic tides are happening on the dates mentioned above, a few days before and after will still present extreme tides.
+And although the most dramatic tides are happening on the dates mentioned above, a few days before and after will still present extreme tides as well.

 So now that we gave you a few need-to-know details and some general King Tide info, let’s get to planning your visit!
 Look below for some of the best places and ways to enjoy the upcoming #SCKingTides: